Jrivera239/Horiseon-Adjusted/README.md

 README.md
+# Horiseon Refactor
+ Refactor of CSS and HTML Horiseon page for accessibility and SEO purposes.

 Elements adjustment were necesarry to correct the following:
 Tittle; Tittle was adjusted to the proper page name, Horiseon.
 Header; Needed to be added to keep elements on the correct location of the webpage.